Sommer Ray Looks Like A Bombshell In Oversized Care Bear Sweatshirt & Yoga Pants At Cupcake ATM

 “You’re so beautiful it’s not fair,” one more added in addition to a few flame emoji.

-Earlier this month, it was reported by The Inquisitr that the Instagram model sizzled in a move revealing look — that time in peach booty shorts and a cropped tank top while posing in the pool.
+Earlier this month, it was reported by The Inquisitr that the Instagram model sizzled in a move revealing look, wearing peach booty shorts and a cropped tank top while posing in the pool.